“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 Caroline: Caroline sets her course for the ME’s office.
 She has to have something to report tomorrow to that prick Wright.

-GM: The young Ventrue soon encounters two troubling facts as she looks up the Coroner’s Office on Google Maps:
+GM: The young Ventrue soon encounters two troubling facts as she looks up the Coroner’s Office on Qeeqle Maps:

-First, the Coroner’s Office is located in Mid-City, only several blocks from the Rock-n-Bowl where she was caught poaching, and the O’Tolley’s where she directed Wright to ambush the police van.
+First, the Coroner’s Office is located in Mid-City.
+It’s only several blocks from the Rock-n-Bowl where she was caught poaching, and the O’Tolley’s where she directed Wright to ambush the police van.